tejaswigowda/book.programmingthecloud.com/src/fewtech/js/dataTypes.md

 ## `var` Keyword

-Since Js is loosely typed there is only one variable declaration type -- using the `var` keyword.
+Since JS is loosely typed there is only one variable declaration type -- using the `var` keyword (as opposed to a language like C, which has `int`, `float`, `char` and other variable types).

 ## `typeof` Operator
-Even though there is only one type of variable declaration, Js does have different dtat types.
-Loose typing allows for the same variable (think of it as a container for values) to be reassigned to diffent data types.
+Even though there is only one type of variable declaration, JS does have different data types.
+Loose typing allows for the same variable (think of it as a container for values) to be reassigned to different data types.
-The `typeof` operator allows us to inspect the datatype contained in a variable.
+The `typeof` operator allows us to inspect the datatype of the variable.

 ```js